mobbSF/msan622/final-project/README.md

 The motivation for this project is to visualize where data science jobs are in the United States as well as how much they pay.

-The libraries needed in order to run this shiny app are
+Load the following libraries and include the last line; run in RStudo:

     library(shiny)
     library(zipcode)